Table of Contents

 How do I Keep My Chickens Warm In The Winter?

-- Minimise drafts
+- Minimize drafts

 - Keep your coop well ventilated

-- Use the ‘Deep Litter Method’
+- Use the ‘Deep Litter Method

 - Use sunlight to trap heat.